So you’ve decided to offer cross border shipping.

 3. Don’t Require Account Creation

 Don’t interrupt the flow of the checkout process by requiring that your customer enter a password and create an account.
 If this is their first experience with your store, they may not know if they want an account with you yet.
-There’s plenty of time to encourage them to create an account after the transaction has processed.
+There’s plenty of time to encourage them to create an account after the transaction has been processed.

 However, do obtain an email address as early in the checkout process as possible.
 This will allow you to later send abandoned cart notifications or discounts to try and win the customer back.